About Our Client

-In the administration of these national programs, the agency utilizes many assets, including buildings, facilities, communications equipment, computer systems, employees, and contractors.
+In the administration of these national programs, they utilize many assets, including buildings, facilities, communications equipment, computer systems, employees, and contractors.
 A breach of any one of these assets could affect the quality of support provided by the agency to its customers.

-The agency required a system of cost-effective information security controls to protect the information it collects, including privacy and proprietary data, procurement data, inter‑agency data, and privileged system information.
+The agency required a system of cost-effective information security controls to protect the information it collects, including privacy and proprietary data, procurement data, internal agency data, and privileged system information.
 Access to such information is controlled by various federal acts and guidelines, such as FISMA and NIST.
 The agency has a legal responsibility to maintain the confidentiality and integrity of this information.

 To create these policies and programs, WCG:

 - Reviewed, updated, and developed information security guidelines.
-These guidelines arerequired as part of the agency’s Integrated IT Investment & System Life Cycle Framework and the agency’s C&A program.
-Examples of guidelines are included, but were not limited to the following: System Security Plan (SSP); Information Security Risk Assessment (IS RA); Contingency Plan (CP).
+These guidelines are required as part of the agency’s Integrated IT Investment & System Life Cycle Framework and the agency’s C&A program.
+Examples of guidelines are included, but were not limited to the following: System Security Plan (SSP); Information Security Risk Assessment (ISRA); Contingency Plan (CP).

-- Provided technical and administrative support forthe creation and management of Corrective Action Plans (CAPs) and participated in their execution.
+- Provided technical and administrative support for the creation and management of Corrective Action Plans (CAPs) and participated in their execution.
 This included technical testing to validate that the implemented solution effectively addressed the identified weakness.

-- Identified mechanisms to increaseefficiencies in the daily management and maintenance of all aspects of the agency’s C&A program, provided technical and administrative support in the implementation of the plans, and trained staff in their use.
+- Identified mechanisms to increase efficiencies in the daily management and maintenance of all aspects of the agency’s C&A program, provided technical and administrative support in the implementation of the plans, and trained staff in their use.